atbcb/usab-uswds/_tad/rad-x.md

       <ul>
         <li>Present key information in large and/or boldface type.
 (Use minimum of 14 pt).</li>
         <li>Provide QR codes measuring larger than one-half inch square.</li>
-        <li>Present expiration date with spelled out month, numerical day and year (e.g., Mon DD, YYYY, such as Oct 12, 2022), as well as in unique device identifier (UDI) format (YYYY- MM-DD, such as 2022-10-12).
+        <li>Present expiration date with abbreviated or spelled out month, numerical day and year (e.g., Oct 12, 2022), as well as in unique device identifier (UDI) format (e.g., 2022-10-12).
 Ideally, state: 'Use before [date]' or 'Do not use after [date]'.</li>
       </ul>
     </div>
   </div>